Anas7k/Js-Projects/Analog Clock/README.md

 3. Enjoy the smooth movement of the clock's hands as they indicate the current time.

 ## Video
-Here is a video of the analog clock:
+Here is a vi of the analog clock:

 https://github.com/Anas7k/Js-Projects/assets/117765449/e5fbdb1b-1fb3-4c89-b34c-8eaef5d6d95b